About Insights

 Do Next: Link Files

 Your insight could be drawn from a document like a research report.
 You can upload and link such files.
-You can also like to them on Sharepoint.
+You can also link to them on Sharepoint.
 See Using the file value and Sharepoint Integration.

 See also: